apache/cordova-docs/docs/en/edge/cordova/device/device.uuid.md

 The `uuid` on iOS is not unique to a device, but varies for each application, for each installation.
-It changes if you delete and re-install the app, and possibly also when you upgrade iOS, or even upgrade your app per version (apparent in iOS 5.1).
+It changes if you delete and re-install the app, and possibly also when you upgrade iOS, or even upgrade the app per version (apparent in iOS 5.1).
 The `uuid` is not a reliable value.

 ## Windows Phone 7 and 8 Quirks